 Approximately 60-days after the Core Course, Progress Workshop #1 will be held.
 The purpose of this workshop is to ascertain the status of the individual students’ progress on their ISD and TTP, to provide assistance where required, and to foster collaboration among the participants.
 During the workshop, the learners will meet one-on-one in teams and with their facilitators to evaluate their progress.
 At the conclusion of this workshop, the learner should have an appreciate for their progress and the priorities for the next steps of the process.

-Progress Workshop #2 will be held approximately 60-days after Progress Workshop #1, designed to prepare the student for the TTP presentation.
+Progress Workshop #2 will be held approximately 60-days after Progress Workshop #1, designed to prepare the student for the validation workship.

-Approximately 60-days after Progress Workshop #2, a Total Training Package (TTP) Presentation Workshop will be held.
-During this workshop, a panel of individuals who are very knowledgeable trainers will review the students’ ISD adn TTP.
+Approximately 60-days after Progress Workshop #2, a Validation Workshop will be held.
+During this workshop, a panel of individuals who are very knowledgeable trainers will review the students’ ISD and TTP.
 The TTP is expected to be complete in every aspect so that another trainer with equal expertise could use to deliver the course.
 The evaluation team will carefully and diligently review the students’ work product to ensure that it meets established standards.
 A TTP includes the ISD, an executive summary, course schedule, course design worksheets for each task, lesson plans, learning activities, supporting handouts, job aids, presentation graphics, videos (if used), evaluation instruments and a completed course certification package.
-Each individual will be required to present their TTP for review and conduct a one-hour presentation that provides an overview of their course design and development journey.
-During this presentation they will also be expected to conduct and debrief a short learning activity from their TTP.
-The student will be rated on their ISD/TTP and presentation using the IDI Presentation Rubric.
+Each individual will be required to present their course ISD and TTP for review and conduct a 50 minute facilitation of actual material from their course, which must also include a learning activity.
+The student will be rated on their ISD/TTP and presentation using rubrics designed for the program.
 They will be thoroughly debriefed on the results of their evaluation.